BullishAF/jekyll-mundana-forestry/_posts/2019-02-01-education.md

 ---
 layout: post
-title:  "Education must also train one for quick, resolute and effective thinking."
+title: 3Commas Data Breach being investigated by FBI
-categories: [ Jekyll, tutorial ]
+categories:
+- 3Commas
+- Investigation
-image: assets/images/3.jpg
+image: "/assets/images/logo3com.jpg"
+date: 2022-12-29 17:00:00 +0000

 ---
 There are lots of powerful things you can do with the Markdown editor